-I love camping!
-I think it’s a great way to experience living in the wild among the nature which is at its best.
+I love camping so I have developed this camping checklist.
+I think camping is a great way to experience living in the wild among the nature which is at its best.
 And Australia has many beautiful camping sites that have spectacular views.
 Some of the camping sites are just along the beaches.
 Since my friends and I are in preparation of a camping trip in the month of March, I thought it would be a good idea to have a camping checklist listed on my blog for everyone to refer to.

-Note: If you have a barbecue area at the camping site, then portable stove is not required.
+Note: If you have a barbeque area at the camping site, then portable stove is not required.
+You can use the barbeque are to cook.

-- Portable Stove & Cookware.
+- Portable Stove and Cookware.
 I bought a very cool stove online from Snowys.
 The portable stove with cookware cost around AUD 47.90.

 - The gas can be purchased at local camping or outdoors shop and cost about AUD 12.